 If they can give you something as simple as a purchase number, you've succeeded in moving the deal forward.
-But hopefully the urgency of an expiring discount gives your prospect the push they need to meet your December closing deadline.
+But hopefully, the urgency of an expiring discount gives your prospect the push they need to meet your December closing deadline.

-2) Close for post-sale activity
+4. Close for post-sale activity.

-Representatives from your prospect's Finance, Legal, and Procurement teams, and much of the executive staff, will likely be busy or on vacation beginning December 15th.
-While most mid-level prospects are winding down for the year, Operations and Executive teams are often busy finishing important paperwork, planning for the new year, and balancing budgets.
+Representatives from your prospect's finance, legal, and procurement teams, and much of the executive staff will likely be busy or on vacation beginning December 15th.
+While most mid-level prospects are winding down for the year, operations and executive teams are often busy finishing important paperwork, planning for the new year, and balancing budgets.

 Without these stakeholders, even your most eager prospects won't be able to move their deals forward.
 The solution?
 Close for post-sale activity.

 "Nick, I know you want to get this product/service implemented as quickly as possible.
 You should know our January onboarding schedule is booking up fast.
 If we don't get this scheduled in the next week, it might be February or March before we can onboard you."

 If you've inspired enough urgency, your prospect should say, "Oh really?
 Is there anything we can do to secure an earlier onboarding slot?"
 Reply, "We have a few spots open in December.
 If we can get the paperwork finalized, I'll schedule your onboarding for next week."

-3) Push new business to January
+5. Push new business to January.

 This might sound contrary to sales nature -- but hear me out.
 Most new opportunities in mid-to-late November are not going to close by the end of the year.
 This means they're simply taking up time and resources you could be using to close existing opportunities.

 If a prospect's requesting a December demo or late-November trial, simply say, "I'm afraid our trials are spoken for through December, but I can get you scheduled first thing January."